-The Mission & History of the Mzuri Wildlife Foundation
+Mission & History

-There are indelible visions left in the soul of the sportsman: The flight that arrives over the blind in the brilliant red sunrise; the scampering flag of a whitetail deer; the dog-like bark and retreating hoofs of the bush buck; the bugling elk silhouetted in a reddish-blue patina at sunset.
+There are indelible visions left in the soul of the sportsman: the flight that arrives over the blind in the brilliant red sunrise; the scampering flag of a whitetail deer; the dog-like bark and retreating hoofs of the bush buck; the bugling elk silhouetted in a reddish-blue patina at sunset.
 There are impressions of the great outdoor cathedral that motivate an unspoken oath dedicated to preservation.